NextSap/AzSounder/README.md

 - Party Chat<br>
 This one is only the message when a player (or you) send a message in the party chat.
 - Staff Chat<br>
-This one is only the message when a player (or you) send a message in the staff (staff, mod or supermod supported) chat.
+This one is only the message when a player (or you) send a message in the staff (staff, mod, supermod and admin supported) chat.

 ⚠️ If you want to detect all messages from Global, Chat or anything else, you have to put in the "String" case a simple space character and so all messages will be detected.
 ### 🇫🇷 French